Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - Avocado mayo – you could also use regular mayo or Greek Yogurt

-- Dijon Mustard – to add some tang (I used a gluten free Dijon Mustard)
+- Dijon Mustard – to add some tang (I used a gluten-free Dijon Mustard)

-- Capers – to give it that salty, briny taste
+- Capers – to give it that salty, briny taste.

 - Lemon – for a little bright and fresh element that enhances the flavor of the salmon really well.

-- Salt and pepper – to enhance all of the other flavors
+- Salt and pepper – to enhance all of the other flavors.

-How to make salmon salad in 5 minutes
+How to make a salmon salad

 - Add all of the ingredients to a mixing bowl.